ENThailand

 • Adults: 500 THB

 The Temple of the Emerald Buddha is Thailand’s most sacred Buddhist temple and the spiritual heart of the Grand Palace complex.
-The revered Emerald Buddha statue, carved from a single block of jade, is carefully dressed in seasonal royal garments by the King of Thailand during special ceremonies.
+Carved from a single block of jade, the revered Emerald Buddha statue is seasonal attire changed exclusively by the King of Thailand during official ceremonies.
+The temple grounds feature dazzling golden chedis, intricate mosaic details, mythological guardian statues, and vibrant mural paintings depicting the Ramakien epic.

 Phra Mondop

-Phra Mondop is an elegant Buddhist library that preserves sacred Buddhist scriptures.
-The exterior is richly decorated with colorful glass mosaics and gold detailing, while the interior houses ancient palm-leaf manuscripts stored in ornate cabinets with mother-of-pearl inlays.
+Phra Mondop is an elegant Buddhist library built to preserve sacred Buddhist scriptures.
+Decorated with colorful glass mosaics and gold detailing, its interior houses ancient palm-leaf manuscripts stored in ornate cabinets adorned with mother-of-pearl inlays.
+Classic Javanese-style stone Buddha statues stand guard at each corner.

 Phra Maha Monthien Buildings